Today’s Wonder of the Day was inspired by WonderTeam. WonderTeam Wonders, “What is Zydeco?” Thanks for WONDERing with us, WonderTeam!

 The words les haricots for “the snap beans” sounded like “zydeco” in the local dialect.
 And the rest, as they say, is history!

 One well-known zydeco musician was Clifton Chenier.
 Some call him the “King of Zydeco.”
 As a singer and accordion player, he helped spread zydeco across the United States.
 His bluesy style became popular on area radio stations.
 Soon, people all over the U.S. were listening to this unique style of music.

-Today, Zydeco music is still popular, and it continues to accept influence from other popular types of music, such as pop, soul and reggae.
-Zydeco is considered party music, because it is so lively and fun to dance to.
-The next time you have a party, consider playing some Zydeco music!
+Today, zydeco music is still popular.
+It continues to be shaped by other types of music, such as pop, soul, and reggae.
+Zydeco is fun to dance to, so it’s commonly played at parties.
+The next time you hang out with friends, think about playing some zydeco music!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2, CCRA.W.2, CCRA.L.1, CCRA.L.2